UBC-MDS/diabetes_classification_model/CODE_OF_CONDUCT.md

 or permanent removal from the team, depending on the severity of the violation.

 ## Reporting
-Violations if this code of conduct may be reported to the project team by emailing smckee01@student.ubc.ca.This violation will be discussed by the team and a we will respond according to the circumstances.
+Violations of this code of conduct may be reported to the project team by emailing smckee01@student.ubc.ca.
+This violation will be discussed with the team and we will respond according to the circumstances.
 Confidentiality of the reporter will be maintained.